Privacy & data

 • Vercel — hosts the website.

-• Clerk — handles authentication when it's enabled.
+• Clerk — planned authentication provider when account-based pilots are enabled.

-• Neon — our managed PostgreSQL database (not yet in use for student data).
+• Neon — our managed PostgreSQL database; not currently used for student data in the browser demo.

 • Google — provides the browser-level Speech Recognition API that Chrome uses for transcription.